-When we sell ourselves as a business or executive consultant, remember that our advice will impact people’s lives and their livelihood.
+When we sell ourselves as business or executive consultants, remember that our advice will impact people’s lives and livelihoods.

-When selling me a more expensive shirt, shampoo, or a consumer product that only affects my life, a knowable deception is acceptable.
-I fully know that drinking a particular kind of beer or spirit isn’t going to make me super attractive and more popular, but that is my choice, and it does not affect others.
+A knowable deception is acceptable when selling me a more expensive shirt, shampoo, or a consumer product that only affects my life.
+I know that drinking a particular kind of beer or spirit will not make me super attractive and more popular, but that is my choice, and it does not affect others.

-Executive consultant and coaching advice to managers about the world of work, a lack of knowledge, knowable deception (AKA bullshit), and overly salacious sales language is unethical.
+Executive consultant and coaching advice to managers about the world of work, a lack of knowledge, knowable deception (AKA bullshit), and overly salacious sales language are unethical.

 When we begin to look and talk about people, their work and how others treat them and their employer, the need for accuracy and evidence is required to ensure we are not causing greater distrust and harm to people.
 This is even more important when one claims to be an expert or trainer.
 In that position, one is taking an expert role and your need to be and have the best information is requisite.

-There are many good places that an executive consultant or coach can go to find some evidence of what may help an organization.
+There are many good places where an executive consultant or coach can find some evidence of what may help an organization.
 Here are some examples:

 - Science for Work

 - Center for Evidence-Based Management

 - MIT Sloan Management Review